drivera123/LDRS500/unit-10.-conclusions.md

 How can I become a more effective leader?

-T**hree fundamental and powerful concepts explored in LDRS 500 are:**
+**Three fundamental and powerful concepts explored in LDRS 500 are:**

 1.Leading is serving followers and working with them/influencing them to achieve organizational results.